Writing Files with Vim

 $ vim README.txt

-To prevent you editing unneccesarily you need to be able to navigate across modes.
-By default, you can move around with arrows keys or keystrokes.
+To prevent you from editing unnecessarily, you need to be able to navigate across modes.
+By default, you can move around with the arrow keys or keystrokes.

 Mode | Description | Navigate |